Past years: 1996, 1998, 2001,2003, 2007, 2010, 2012, 2016 and 2018

 Along the way we will be stopping to check out the best milkshakes, apple pie and hamburgers at the local cafes.
 Most evening we will include more Route 66 history lessons from local guest speakers and videos highlighting a section of the old road.
 Since we are staying at many authentic smaller motels this tour will be limited to about 16 motel rooms or about 20 people.
 There could be additional overflow rooms available.

 Route 66 first became a recognized highway in 1926.
 It evolved with different alignments that carried thousands of travelers from Chicago to California and back again.
 Our bicycle tour will explore these forgotten sections and link together many desolate pieces of original roadbed.
-Besides finding old concrete, we will experience the culture that defined America from 1920 to 1980.
-Route 66 is a unique tour that combines over 60 years of cross country history with a fun bicycle adventure.
+Besides finding old concrete, we will experience museums and culture that defined America from 1920 to 1970.
+Route 66 is a unique tour that combines over ninety years of cross country history with a fun bicycle adventure.

 Sixteen rooms available at most motels - so when those rooms are filled - remaining riders will be in an over flow motel nearby.

 17 riders and over = $4000

 Single supplement is $1500 and does not inculde a single room in Ludlow, California.